• Skip to primary navigation

 A judge has yet to hear this case.

-In June 2020, the Florida passed a Constitutional Amendment – Florida Right to Clean Water – establishing all Florida waters to have a right to clean water, and the rights of those waters to exist, flow, be free from pollution, and maintain a healthy ecosystem.
+**In June 2020, Florida passed a Constitutional Amendment – Florida Right to Clean Water – which established all Florida waters to have a right to clean water, and the rights of those waters to exist, flow, be free from pollution, and maintain a healthy ecosystem.

 To see the original legal document(s) for this initiative, click the links below: